Book throws for 5 TDs as No. 7 Notre Dame routs New Mexico

 SOUTH BEND, Ind.
-(AP) — Ian Book threw a career-high five touchdown passes and Notre Dame’s defense came up with three first-half interceptions as the seventh-ranked Fighting Irish rolled past New Mexico 66-14 on Saturday in the final tuneup for a showdown at No. 3 Georgia.
+(AP) — Ian Book and No. 7 Notre Dame got some kinks out Saturday against New Mexico and now have No. 3 Georgia on their minds.

+“It felt good to get in a rhythm at Louisville . and in this game,” Book said after throwing a career-high five touchdown passes and adding another rushing TD in a 66-14 rout of the Lobos in the home opener.

-The senior quarterback rebounded from a lackluster opening performance in a victory at Louisville to complete 15 of 24 passes for 360 yards.
-Book finished with another 46 yards rushing yards and a 1-yard TD.
-He sat the final 1½ quarters.
+The senior quarterback rebounded from a lackluster opening performance in a 35-17 victory at Louisville to complete 15 of 24 passes for 360 yards against New Mexico.
+Book finished with another 46 yards rushing yards before sitting the final 1½ quarters.

+“To get this game under our belts going into Georgia was really big for us,” Kelly said.

-Brian Kelly’s Fighting Irish (2-0) had their way with the Lobos (1-1), who were without head coach Bob Davie.
+The Fighting Irish (2-0) had their way with the Lobos (1-1), who were without head coach Bob Davie.
 Saga Tuitele acted as head coach for Davie, the former Irish head coach from 1997-2001 who was hospitalized following New Mexico’s opening victory Aug.
 31 against Sam Houston State and did not make the trip.

+The Irish had three first-half interceptions, including one returned for a touchdown by freshman Kyle Hamilton.

 Notre Dame finished with 591 total yards to 363 by New Mexico, which got touchdown runs by Bryson Carroll (47 yards) and Bobby Cole (37).
 The Lobos outrushed the Irish 212-157.

+“I think we needed this game to find some of the right pieces that are going to be needed to make explosive plays,” Kelly said.
+“You’re not going to beat Georgia by just 3 yards here, 4 yards.
+You’re going to have to make some explosive plays.
+We needed to see that happen today.”

 Three of Book’s “long” scoring passes were short throws that receivers turned into big plays.
 Avery Davis went 59 yards, Javon McKinley went 65 and Chris Finke had a 54-yarder.
-The touchdowns by Davis and Finke came on shovel passes while McKinley turned a 3-yard crossing pass into his score.
+The touchdowns by Davis and Finke came on shovel passes while McKinley turned a 3-yard cross into his score.

 McKinley added another TD on a 20-yard scoring reception in the third quarter after Chase Claypool had a 37-yard TD reception in Notre Dame’s 31-point second quarter.